#___ratingbadge_0 { display: none !important; }

 For many, Christmas can be a source of stress rather than joy.
 While the holiday season is often depicted as a time of celebration and togetherness, it can evoke anxiety and distress for individuals facing unresolved conflicts, strained relationships, or the absence of loved ones.
 The pressure to create the perfect holiday experience can lead to overwhelming expectations.
 Financial burdens from gift-giving and travel can exacerbate stress, causing individuals to spend beyond their means and feel inadequate.

-TCM views health as a balance between internal organs and external environment.
+TCM views health as a balance between internal organs and the external environment.
 The cold winter season corresponds to the Kidney and Bladder meridians, which need extra care during this time.
 Supporting these organs helps maintain energy and immunity.

 Preparing Your Body Before the Festivities